daddevv/TypingTowers/README.md

   - Selecting an unlocked level starts the game at that level.
 - **Level 1-3 ("Reaching Up"):** Adds R and U (top row) to the available keys, with a new word pack (`fjghruWords.json`) and more letter combinations.
 The curriculum and word loader have been updated to support this level.
 - Add a "Continue" button and Enter key handler to the level complete screen.
 When a level is completed, players can click the button or press Enter to advance to the next level (if available) or return to the level select menu.
+- Implemented a main menu scene (`MainMenuScene.ts`) with a "Play" button that navigates to the world chooser (MenuScene).
+- Registered the new scene in the Phaser game config and set it as the starting scene.

 ### WordGenerator Utility